DFE-Digital/get-into-teaching-api/README.md

 When the client is configured to point to the API, we need to ensure it uses the `https` version and does not rely on the insecure redirect of `http` traffic.
 We are looking into ways to disable `http` traffic entirely in the API, however it doesn't appear to be trivial to do and whilst we only have internal API clients that we have full control over we should instead be enforcing the policy of directly accessing the `https` version of the API.

-## Useful Links

-As the API is service-facing it has no user interface, but in non-production environments you can access a [dashboard for Hangfire](https://getintoteachingapi-development.test.teacherservices.cloud/hangfire/) and the [Swagger UI](https://getintoteachingapi-development.test.teacherservices.cloud/swagger/index.html).
-You will need the basic auth credentials to access these dashboards.

 ## CRM Integration

 The application is designed to make supporting new attribtues and entities in the CRM as easy as possible.
 All of the 'heavy lifting' is done in the `BaseModel` class using reflection to inspect model attributes and relevant `Entity*` annotations.